epuer18/GoodDeals/README.md

 **Without User Account:**

 - **View Deal:** Users and view deals based on different categories
-- **Search Deal:** Users can search deals by title and description.
+- **Search Deal:** Users can search deals by title and description

 **With User Account:**

-- **User Management:** Users can register for a new account, login and logout.
+- **User Management:** Users can register for a new account, login and logout
 - **Post Deal:** Users can share new deals by posting links and relevant information
 - **Edit Deal:** Users can modify their previously posted deals to update details
 - **Delete Deal:** Users can remove their deals